Nasri (musician)

-Nasri is also a renowned songwriter and producer, one half of the songwriting and production duo the Messengers.
-He and Adam Messinger have produced a string of hits for well-known artists, including Justin Bieber, Shakira, Pitbull, Chris Brown, Halsey, and more.
-In 2012, he earned the Grammy Award for Best R&B Album for his production work on Chris Brown's F.A.M.E..
-He also received a Latin Grammy for Best Pop Vocal Album and the Grammy Award for Best Latin Pop Album for his work on Shakira's El Dorado.
-His songs "As Long as You Love Me" by Justin Bieber and "Feel This Moment" by Pitbull both made the top 10 of the Billboard Hot 100.
+Nasri is also a songwriter and producer, one half of the songwriting and production duo the Messengers.
+He and Adam Messinger have produced songs for other music industry acts including Justin Bieber, Shakira, Pitbull, Chris Brown, and Halsey, among others.
+He won Best R&B Album at the 54th Annual Grammy Awards for his production work on Brown's F.A.M.E..
+He also won a Latin Grammy for his work on Shakira's El Dorado (2017).
+Two of his co-writing credits, "As Long as You Love Me" by Justin Bieber and "Feel This Moment" by Pitbull, peaked within the Billboard Hot 100's top ten.

 Early life and education

-Nasri was born and raised in Toronto as a child of Palestinian Christian immigrants from Bethlehem. and began singing at the age of six.
-He studied at Senator O'Connor College School, and while attending, was part of the school choir as well as extra-curricular sports.
+Nasri was born and raised in Toronto, Ontario, as a child of Palestinian Christian immigrants from Bethlehem, and began singing at the age of six.
+He studied at Senator O'Connor College School, and while attending was part of the school choir as well as extra-curricular sports.
+Nasri in particular played Rugby in the position of second row for both his high school and local Rugby club.